Safe Policies for Reinforcement Learning via Primal-Dual Methods: Appendix

 \subsection{Proof of Theorem~\ref{T:parametrization}}

-Notice that the dual functions $d(\lambda)$ and $d_\theta(\lambda)$ associated to the problems \eqref{P:constrainedRL} and \eqref{P:parametric} respectively are such that for every $\lambda \in \mathbb{R}^m_+$ we have that $ d_\theta(\lambda) \leq d(\lambda)$.
-The latter follows from the fact that the set of maximizers of the Lagrangian for the parametrized policies is contained in the set of maximizers of the nonparametrized policies.
-In particular, this holds for $\lambda^\star$ the solution of the dual problem associated to \eqref{P:constrainedRL}.
+The lower bound on $D_\theta^\star$ follows directly from weak duality \cite[Chapter 5]{boyd2004convex}.
+To prove the upper bound notice that the dual functions $d(\lambda)$ and $d_\theta(\lambda)$ associated to the problems \eqref{P:constrainedRL} and \eqref{P:parametric} respectively are such that for every $\lambda \in \mathbb{R}^m_+$ we have that $ d_\theta(\lambda) \leq d(\lambda)$.
+The latter follows from the fact that the set of maximizers of the Lagrangian for the parameterized policies is contained in the set of maximizers of stochastic kernels.
+In particular, this holds for $\lambda^\star$ the solution to \eqref{P:dualRL}.
 Hence we have the following sequence of inequalities